 There is currently a significant amount of construction underway in Dushanbe, causing the city's appearance to rapidly change.
 The construction has affected almost all of the city's parks, but I would like to focus on Javonon Park near Komsomol Lake.
 The lake is now known as Javonon, but I am more familiar with its previous name, as are many others.
 The park used to have Soviet-era merry-go-rounds, impromptu cafes, and barbecues, which left a depressing impression.
 However, the park has now been transformed into a beautiful, open, and spacious cultural and recreational park that is perfect for strolling, relaxing, and enjoying the scenery.

-In my childhood, I lived near a big park.
-It was the main park of the city, traditionally named after the leader of the world proletariat.
-The park was truly big, but in my early childhood, it seemed simply enormous, like a whole world full of amusements, wonders, and interesting places.
+When I was a child, I lived not far from a big park.
+It was the city's main park, traditionally named after the leader of the world proletariat.
+Back then, in my early childhood, it seemed enormous — a whole world, full of amusements, wonders, and mysterious nooks.

 Evening Dushanbe - a Waterfall, Singing Fountains, Ismaili Somoni Square